abhijit14233/PRODIGY_WD_02/README.md

 # Stopwatch

-## ⏱️ Minimalist Monospace Stopwatc
+## ⏱️ Minimalist Monospace Stopwatch
 A lightweight, high-precision stopwatch built with Vanilla JavaScript, HTML5, and CSS3.
 This project features a dark-mode "terminal" aesthetic with glowing typography and responsive controls.

 ## 🚀 Features